Survivors' & Dependents' Educational Assistance (DEA / Chapter 35)

 Things to Watch Out For

-- The monthly rate is modest: At approximately $1,399 per month for full-time study, DEA may not fully cover tuition at many schools, especially private universities.
+- The monthly rate is modest: At $1,574 per month for full-time study (as of October 2025), DEA may not fully cover tuition at many schools, especially private universities.
 Budget carefully and explore additional financial aid, scholarships, and state-level veteran dependent benefits that may supplement DEA.

 - DEA does not pay tuition directly: The entire benefit is a monthly payment to the student.
 You are responsible for paying the school out of this amount.
 This is fundamentally different from the Post-9/11 GI Bill, which pays tuition directly to the school and provides a separate housing allowance.